-- The bill increases the existing annual tax credit limit for the venture capital loan loss tax credit program from \$20 million to \$26.5 million.
+- The bill increases the existing annual tax credit limit for the venture capital loan loss tax credit program from \$20 million to \$26.5 million, and it increases, from \$380 million to \$550 million, the maximum amount of tax credits that can be issued (at any time) under the program.
 Thus, the annual revenue loss may be up to \$6.5 million per year.
-The bill also increases, from \$380 million to \$550 million, the maximum amount of tax credits that can be issued under the program.
+However, the tax credits are issued only in the case of investor losses under the program, and to date no tax credits have been issued.
 The credit is allowed against the personal income tax, the corporate franchise tax, the dealers in intangibles tax, the public utility excise tax, the foreign insurance tax, and the domestic insurance tax. - The bill increases, from \$45 million to \$51 million, the maximum amount of technology investment tax credits (ITC) that can be issued under the program.
 This credit is allowed against the personal income tax, the corporate franchise tax, the public utility tax, and the dealers in intangibles tax.
-The timing and the amount of potential annual revenue loss associated with this tax credit is undetermined. - The provisions mentioned above may cause a GRF tax revenue loss.
-In this biennium, the state GRF would bear the entire revenue loss, if any, under those taxes because of the Local Government Fund (LGF) and the Public Library Fund (PLF)
+The timing and the amount of potential annual revenue loss associated with this tax credit is undetermined.

-- "freeze."
+- The provisions mentioned above may cause a GRF tax revenue loss.
+In this biennium, the state GRF would bear the entire revenue loss, if any, under those taxes because of the Local Government Fund (LGF) and the Public Library Fund (PLF) "freeze."
 Beginning in FY 2014, any decrease to those taxes would also reduce the amount distributed to the LGF and the PLF. - The bill substitutes the Ohio Department of Development (ODOD) for the Edison Centers in the process of reviewing applications for the technology investment tax credit.
 Consequently, ODOD will receive the \$200 tax credit application fee associated with this program.
 The fees will be deposited into the Business Assistance Fund (Fund 4510). - The bill eliminates the Industrial Technology and Enterprise Advisory Council, and transfers its responsibility to review applications for the ITC to the Third Frontier Commission.
 Although this may result in minimal savings to the GRF, a portion of the savings could be offset by an increase in administrative costs borne by the Third Frontier Research and Development Fund (Fund 7011).